This game’s concept – no, even just it’s title – is nothing less than catnip to me. BATTLE GOLFER YUI.

 What should have been the tense joy of putting fares no better: There’s virtually no information or feedback at all during the one part of golf where everybody definitely needs as much usable data and fine control as possible.
 Or you would do in a normal golf game anyway – Battle Golfer deems a successful putt to be any time the ball touches the hole so long as it’s travelling at less than 100mph at the time.
 There are no nerve-jangling almosts, no slow circling of the hole – not even a generic close-up graphic of the ball hitting its mark.
 It all makes the one part of the game where you have the most direct input in the outcome feel like nothing more than rough guesswork and sours the optional golf mode too, turning what could have been a good reason to return to the game or even to bring a friend along for some multiplayer battle golfing into a woolly waste of everyone’s time.

-I still adore that title and the idea behind it but I came away from this feeling as if I’ve played an entire game and yet somehow we haven’t even begun to scratch the surface of how great android battle golf could be: the adventure mode’s plot is wafer thin, always daring itself to be different but never being brave enough to follow through in any way that actually makes you feel excited, and the downer ending that concludes with Yui accidentally causing more deaths than the big evil cyborg boss ever dreamed of and expressing no discernible reaction either way is an unsatisfying climax to both the character and the story.
+I still adore that title and the idea behind it but I came away from this feeling as if I’ve played an entire game and yet somehow it hadn’t even begun to scratch the surface of how great android battle golf could be: the adventure mode’s plot is wafer thin, always daring itself to be different but never being brave enough to follow through in any way that actually makes you feel excited, and the downer ending concludes with Yui accidentally causing thousands of confirmed deaths and an unknown quantity of casualties, making for an unsatisfying climax.
 The battle golf, literally the game’s title and the central theme on which everything in here is built, turns out to be nothing more than regular golf with optional special assists and the very (very) occasional passive stage hazard.
-Battle Golfer Yui needed to be either a rock-solid golf game with an off-the-wall story added for a bit of fun, or have the adventure mode be so unapologetically daft the sporting side of things was just the unexpected icing on the cake.
-As it stands this graphically underwhelming adventure utterly squanders its core concept and will leave fans of adventure games, golf, and oddball import titles all better served elsewhere.
+Battle Golfer Yui needed to be either a rock-solid golf game with an off-the-wall story added for a bit of fun, or have the adventure mode be so unapologetically daft (or serious) the sporting side of things was just the unexpected icing on the cake.
+As it stands this graphically underwhelming adventure utterly squanders its core concept, the golfing simply isn’t up to par (pun intended) and Yui can only will leave fans of adventure games, golf, and oddball import titles all better served elsewhere.